-British Autumn Apple and Date Scones are perfect for fall/autumn to enjoy for breakfast or afternoon tea.
-Made with warming spices like cinnamon and nutmeg along with sweet honeycrisp apples and soft, sweet medjool dates.
-Remember, when you enjoy an English scone, don’t forget the jam and clotted cream.
+My British Autumn Apple and Date Scones are perfect for fall/autumn to enjoy for breakfast or afternoon tea.
+They’re made with warming spices like cinnamon and nutmeg along with sweet apples and soft, sweet Medjool dates.
+Remember too, when you enjoy an English scone, don’t forget the jam and clotted cream!

-Fall/autumn is here and it’s my favorite time of year for both food and weather.
-I get to drink all the English tea I want and always have to enjoy it with one of my native British scones.
-Scone, which is actually pronounced ‘scon’, and not ‘scoan’ as so many people incorrectly mis-pronounce it.
+Fall/autumn is either here (or just around the corner) and it’s my favorite time of year for both food and weather.
+I get to drink all the English tea I want and always prefer to enjoy it with one of my native British scones.

-Classic English Scones are round and traditionally should never have sugary glaze drizzled on top, instead, they are served with jam and Clotted Cream.
-These scones not too sweet because they sometimes have dried fruit inside or fresh fruit like Strawberry Scones, Autumn Apple and Date Scones and British Pumpkin and Currant Scones
+Classic English Scones are round and American scones are usually triangular shaped.
+Unlike many American versions, the English scone never, ever has a sugary glaze drizzled on top.
+Instead they are served with jam and Clotted Cream.
+They’re not too sweet because they sometimes have dried fruit inside, as is the case here with mine.

 The scones start with rubbing softened butter into the flour and baking powder.
 I prefer doing this by hand rather than using a mixer.